ippontech/blog-usa/posts/what-makes-entando-a-highly-avialable-architecture.md

 # Databases

 Out of the box, Entando will create databases inside the Kubernetes cluster.
 Each application will have a database and mechanism by which it can import and export data.
-An external database will set up a more scalable approach.
+Additionally, it is possible to use a newly-created or existing external database to set up a more scalable approach.
 Entando makes these a breeze to set up by using dedicated custom resource definitions.
 Customers will have to configure the external database themselves, but once complete, adding it to the custom resource definition is very straightforward.
 The Entando Operator will automatically create tables, indices, and foreign keys.

 Scaling a database used with Entando is very similar to scaling databases in general.